SAP-samples/teched2023-DT260/exercises/ex2/README.md

 ### Exercise 2.7.2 Check evaluation results

 >The overview tab shows extraction status of both systems.
-Only when both are completed evaluation can be performed.
+Only when both systems extraction is completed, evaluation can be performed.
 It displays evaluation execution details.
 1. Check Overview tab.
 <br>![](/exercises/ex2/images/Evaluation/image-5.png)

->Worklist Items tab displays evaluation count for each workitem categorised in different parameters.
+>Worklist Items tab displays evaluation count for each workitem categorised in different dimensions.
 2. Click on Worklist Items.

 <br>![](/exercises/ex2/images/Evaluation/image-6.png)

->Result tab displays entire evaluated data categorised in different parameters.
-Actual evaluated data can be checked.
+>Result tab displays entire evaluated data categorised in different dimensions.
+Actual evaluated data can be checked by clicking on the data column.
 3. Click on Result tab.
 Click on Equal>Data.
 <br>![](/exercises/ex2/images/Evaluation/image-7.png)